 Japan isn’t as expensive as everyone says it is and if you’re smart with your spending you can travel Japan on a budget.
 Like all counties it’s a pricy as you’re going to make it be.
 You just have to be smart with your money and limit your day to day spending.
 Map out what you want to see and either walk or use the subway stations which are more than easy to navigate.
 If you are unsure of something ask!
 The Japanese people I’ve met always go above and beyond to try and help me when I get lost or am looking for something.

 Price things out when it comes to places to stay.
 If you stay at the hostel thats $20/per night instead of $30/per night for two weeks you go from $280 to $420.

 Don’t forget to treat yourself though!
 Hostels are great for budget travelling but you also want to get a good nights sleep and have somewhere comfy to rest up in so if you want to splurge on a Ryokan or a nice hotel then go for it!
 It’s about the experience.

-I hope you enjoyed this post on how to travel Japan on the cheap!
+I hope you enjoyed this post on how to travel to travel Japan cheaply!
 What are some of your money saving tips?
 Sharing is caring!
 And don’t forget to subscribe and tag along on Instagram!